naveenjoy/networking-vpp/docs/networking-vpp-arch.md

 2) The VPP agent, which runs on each hypervisor and programs the VPP data plane.

-3) An etcd distributed key-value store for storing agent state and for communication between the driver and agent.
+3) An etcd distributed key-value store for storing agent state and communication between the driver and agent.

-4) The VPP switch platform, a high performance packet-processing stack running on each hypervisor in the userspace.
+4) The VPP switch platform, a high performance packet-processing stack, running on each hypervisor in the userspace.

 # The vhost-user VIF type